How to Wire High Leg Delta Main Panel for 120V, 208V & 240V, Single Phase & Three Phase Circuits?

-- Never stand or touch wet and metal parts while repairing or installation.
+- Never stand or touch wet and metal parts while repairing or installation of circuits.

 - Read carefully all the cautions and instructions and follow them strictly while doing this tutorial or any other work in practical related to electrical works.